 - They are faster to implement

-- The cost of subscription to a particular software is way cheaper than custom development, although it may reach a similar level, if you look at it in a long-term perspective.
+- The cost of a subscription to a particular software is way cheaper than custom development, although it may reach a similar level if you look at it from a long-term perspective.

 Cons of the ready software solutions:

 - Ready solutions seldom match the unique business requirements